nhatduong-agilityio/playwright-training/README.md

 - ⚡ TypeScript for type safety
 - 🧪 Test scenarios for:
   - Login
-  - Navigation
+  - CURD (Create, Update, Read, Delete) for collection users
-  - Add to cart
+  - Sort users on the table
-  - Checkout
+  - Search users on the table
 - ✅ Assertions for clear expectations
 - 🛠️ Debugging tools: Trace Viewer, Inspector, logs
 - 📏 Linter with [ESLint](https://eslint.org/)